Hedonic treadmill: Empirical studies

 In a longitudinal study conducted by Mancini, Bonnano, and Clark, people showed individual differences in how they responded to significant life events, such as marriage, divorce and widowhood.
-They recognized that some individuals do experience substantial changes to their hedonic set point over time, though others do not, and argue that happiness set point can be relatively stable throughout the course of an individual's life, but the life satisfaction and subjective well-being set points are more variable.
+They noted that some individuals experience substantial changes to their hedonic set point over time, though others do not, and argue that happiness set point can be relatively stable throughout an individual's life, but the life satisfaction and subjective well-being set points are more variable.

 Similarly, the longitudinal study conducted by Fujita and Diener (2005) described the life satisfaction set point as a "soft baseline".
 This means that for most people, this baseline is similar to their happiness baseline.
-Typically, life satisfaction will hover around a set point for the majority of their lives and not change dramatically.
-However, for about a quarter of the population this set point is not stable, and does indeed move in response to a major life event.
+Typically, life satisfaction hovers around a set point for the majority of their lives and does not change dramatically.
+However, for about a quarter of the population this set point is not stable and does move in response to a major life event.

 Other longitudinal data has shown that subjective well-being set points do change over time, and that adaptation is not necessarily inevitable.
-In his archival data analysis, Lucas found evidence that it is possible for someone's subjective well-being set point to change drastically, such as in the case of individuals who acquire a severe, long term disability.
+In his archival data analysis, Lucas found evidence that it is possible for someone's subjective well-being set point to change drastically, such as in the case of individuals who acquire a severe, long-term disability.
 However, as Diener, Lucas, and Scollon point out, the amount of fluctuation a person experiences around their set point is largely dependent on the individual's ability to adapt.

 After following over a thousand sets of twins for 10 years, Lykken and Tellegen (1996) concluded that almost 50% of our happiness levels are determined by genetics.
 Headey and Wearing (1989) suggested that our position on the spectrum of the stable personality traits (neuroticism, extraversion, and openness to experience) accounts for how we experience and perceive life events, and indirectly contributes to our happiness levels.

 In large panel studies, divorce, death of a spouse, unemployment, disability, and similar events have been shown to change long-term subjective well-being, even though some adaptation does occur.